tkupek/air-pin/README.md

 ## DNN
 The deep neural network consists of a ResNet18 architecture that was trained for around 50 epochs on around 1500 samples.
-The validation accuracy is around 90%.
+The validation accuracy is 92.79%.

 ## Demo
 A demo video can be found at [TODO](youtube.com)